-Formerly an Associate Director in the Tucson area, a position she has held since 1990, Ms. Peddy is responsible for all aspects of the agency including program development and operations.
-Ms. Peddy has experience with program and operational management of CPES’ developmental services, a task that encompasses contract development and negotiation, planning and implementation of new services, supervision of management staff, quality assurance, and allied activities.
-Ms. Peddy oversees service delivery in a variety of settings, including in-home support, vocational training, early intervention services to infants and toddlers, family foster care and developmental home services, and day programs, as well as residential services for adults and teen-agers with developmental disabilities and co-existing mental health disorders.
-Ms. Peddy’s responsibilities have included oversight of up to 20 middle management staff, supervision of State and Federal licensing compliance, response to requests for proposals and coordination of individual program budgetary matters.
+Ms. Peddy is responsible for program and operational management of CPES’ Arizona developmental services, a task that encompasses contract development and negotiation, planning and implementation of new services, supervision of management staff, quality assurance, and allied activities.
+Ms. Peddy oversees service delivery in a variety of settings, including residential services, in-home support, vocational training, family foster care and developmental home services and day programs.
+Ms. Peddy’s responsibilities have included oversight of up to 20 middle management staff, response to requests for proposals and coordination of individual program budgetary matters.
 Ms. Peddy has provided services to people with disabilities since 1976 and has extensive experience in providing direct support to individuals and their families.

 Regional Vice President, California